SalesforceLabs/Quicker-Quotes/README.md

 Quicker Quotes aims to simplify the Salesforce standard quoting process.
 It provides a sample flow that captures the minimal information needed to create a related opportunity and quote, and includes a quick-entry Products Table.
 After adding the products, quantities and discounts, the flow automatically generates a PDF ready to send to the customer.

+Documentation for the component is in [this Quip](https://salesforce.quip.com/pe2JAjaL64uk), which may be out of sync for this repo but should match the deployed AppExchange [managed package](https://appexchange.salesforce.com/appxListingDetail?listingId=84aca033-e999-491e-b484-bb01e5ef2558).

 ## Installation Requirements & Setup